ArminNiessner/calc_vpd/README.md

 ## Usage:

 Input has to be a pandas dataframe that has a column for Temperature in °C and a column for relative humidity in %.
-The user can choose between nine different approximation methods (["GoffGratch", "CIMO", "WMO", "HylandWexler", "Buck", "Sonntag", "Tetens", "Bolton", "MurphyKoop"]) and results are adjusted for elevation over seas level.
+The user can choose between nine different approximation methods (["GoffGratch", "CIMO", "WMO", "HylandWexler", "Buck", "Sonntag", "Tetens", "Bolton", "MurphyKoop"]) and results are adjusted for elevation over sea level.
 Some methods also allow for calculation of vpd over ice.

 vpd of air in 200 m asl using the approximation after Goff, J. A., and S. Gratch 1946
 ```